top of page

 Reflecting on the legacy of dressmaking practices

-Jackets inspired by historical costume will come in 6 consecutive modules.
+Jackets inspired by historical costume consists of 6 modules and 4 sub-projects:

 The course is addressed to those who are passionate about creative garment construction, appreciate silhouette based clothing and eager to explore the other methods of pattern-making and garment composition.